WillHaack/mustardjs/README.md

 # Mustard - client side food ordering

 Mustard is a library that makes it easy to add Ordr.in powered food ordering to any website.
-This currently involves displaying a list of restaurants and an interactive menu.
+This currently involves displaying a list of restaurants, an interactive menu, and a confirmation page.

 ## Installation